heratyian/software-development-lessons/lessons/html.md

 ## HTML (HyperText Markup Language)
 - **HyperText** is a fancy word for text with links
-- **Markup** means we can add fancy symbols to control formatting and structure
+- **Markup** means we can add symbols to control formatting and structure

 ## HTML Syntax